insilica/gdc-spark-gitbook/1_gdc/a_client.md

 # GDC-Core

   To use the GDC-api from code we need a GDC-client.
-One simple client is available from `co.insilica.gdc-core`.
+One simple client is available at `co.insilica.gdc-core`.
 To include it in a scala project we can add the following dependency to the `build.sbt` file.

 `librarydependencies += "co.insilica" %% "gdc-core" % "0.1.3"`